Aseerzadi

 Aseer Zadi is a Pakistani television drama series written by Mustafa Afridi and directed by Mohammed Ehteshamuddin.
-It was produced by Momina Duraid and aired on Hum TV from August 17, 2013, to January 25, 2014.
+It was produced by Momina Duraid and aired on Hum TV from 17 August 2013 to 25 January 2014.
 The series features an ensemble cast, including Sania Saeed, Ainy Jaffri, Sakina Samo, Salman Shahid, Farah Shah, and Noor Hassan Rizvi.
-The story follows a new daughter-in-law who challenges the family's traditional norms and values.
+The story follows a girl who challenges the traditional norms and values of the family she has recently married into.

 The show was selected to run in India on Zindagi under the title Pyar Ka Haq.
 It marked the last on-screen appearance of veteran actor Farooq Zameer following his death in February 2017.
 In January 2024, the series was celebrated in a week-long event in Paris, Texas, becoming the first Pakistani series to receive official recognition in the US at a governmental level.

 Plot

 "Aseer Zadi" is a story about a family that prides itself on its traditions, and all the men of the family have married three time since their first and second wives were not capable of bearing them children.
 The family only thinks that the third wife can give birth to a child, and even if the first or second wife gives birth to a child, the child is killed.
 The head of the family, Great Peer, marries Amna, who becomes pregnant, but her child is killed.
 He marries Naseem who is incapable, and finally he marries Bari Sarkar, who gives birth to a boy named Shahaab, while Amna and Naseem are treated as living deadbodies wearing only a white suit.
 Many years pass and Shahaab has grown up.

 The same is going to happen with him, but he hates this principle.
 His third wife will be Fatima, daughter of Bari Sarkar's brother.
 Bari Sarkar loves her more than Shahaab, but Shahaab hates her.
 Fatima always teases Amna and Naseem.
 Shahaab is married to Yasmeen, but as she could not bear a child, he is being married to Maira.
 Maira at first rejects because of the family principle, which makes Amna and Naseem happy.
 Although Maira, and Yasmeen are wives of the same man, they are good friends.
 Shahaab starts liking Maira whereas Maira's cousin Bilal calls her at her in-laws house.
 Fatima manipulates the situation in such a way that Shahaab starts doubting Maira.
 Bari Sarkar abuses Maira, but Peer Jalal supports her.
 Seeing both of them alone, Amna suspects an affair between them, which creates misunderstandings between Peer Jalal and Bari Sarkar, but all that is resolved as Amna was thinking wrong.
 Maira and Shahaab have a nice relationship.
 They both go on a honeymoon.